apex/up/docs/07-guides.md

   Address: Some address here
 ```

-It can take a few minutes for AWS to finalize the purchase, you should receive an email, then you'll see it in the `up domains` output, along with the automatic renewal time.
+It can take a few minutes for AWS to finalize the purchase after which you should receive an email.
+Then you'll see it in the `up domains` output along with the automatic renewal time.

 ```
 $ up domains